google/WebFundamentals/src/content/en/updates/2018/01/paintapi.md

 Note: It would be great to parameterize the colors, too, wouldn’t it?
 The spec allows for the `paint()` function to take a list of arguments.
-This feature is not implemented in Chrome yet, as it heavily relies on Houdini’s Properties & Values API, which still needs some work before it can ship.
+This feature is not implemented in Chrome yet, as it heavily relies on Houdini’s Properties and Values API, which still needs some work before it can ship.

-## Browsers that doesn’t support paint worklet
+## Browsers that don’t support paint worklet
 At the time of writing, only Chrome has paint worklet implemented.
 While there are positive signals from all other browser vendors, there isn’t much progress.
-To keep up to date, check [Is Houdini Ready Yet?](https://ishoudinireadyyet.com) on a regular basis.
-In the meantime, you should make sure to use Progressive Enhancement to keep your code running even if there’s no support for paint worklet.
+To keep up to date, check [Is Houdini Ready Yet?](https://ishoudinireadyyet.com) regularly.
+In the meantime, be sure to use progressive enhancement to keep your code running even if there’s no support for paint worklet.
 To make sure things work as expected, you have to adjust your code in two places: The CSS and the JS.